nicolasvienot/unity_platformer/README.md

 # unity_platformer
-Let's create a little platformer on Unity for android from scratch to learn things.
+Let's create a little android platformer on Unity from scratch to learn things.

 Samples | Samples
 :-------------------------:|:-------------------------: